eomanovic3/eMMovieApp/README.rst

 eMMovieApp (pronounced *emmovie-app*) is a ReactJS based application.
 Its goal is to show users available movies and series by using its name, genre, release date etc.
-It provides a simple search opton that helps user to search movies.
+It provides a simple search option that helps user to search movies.

 .. class:: no-web no-pdf